Skip to main content

 This makes it almost impossible for a woman to get pregnant.

-Hormonal contraception works well to prevent pregnancy.
+Hormonal birth control works well to prevent pregnancy.
 But, it won’t keep you from getting a sexually transmitted infection (STI).

 Oral contraception (the pill)